rust-lang/book/second-edition/nostarch/chapter06.md

 ```

 The `Option<T>` enum is so useful that it’s even included in the prelude; you
-don’t need to import it explicitly.
-In addition, so are its variants: you can
+don’t need to bring it into scope explicitly.
+In addition, so are its variants:
-use `Some` and `None` directly without prefixing them with `Option::`.
+you can use `Some` and `None` directly without prefixing them with `Option::`.
 `Option<T>` is still just a regular enum, and `Some(T)` and `None` are still
 variants of type `Option<T>`.